-When it comes to painting a log cabin, you want to paint it with a colour that compliments the rest of the garden but ensuring it protects your log cabin from the harsh weather conditions.
+When it comes to painting a log cabin, you want to paint it with a colour that compliments the rest of the garden but ensures it protects your log cabin from harsh weather conditions.
 Sunlight, wind, rain, dust and snow can make your log cabin look tired, but taking the essential steps will keep your log cabin looking newer for longer.

 Latex Exterior Paints

 Latex paint doesn’t actually contain any latex.
 It is a water-based paint which provides an excellent finish and is easier to use and clean up than oil-based paints.
 However, when it comes to longevity, latex paint is not an ideal choice.
 Latex paint is suitable if you are painting masonry, drywall and surfaces that are already painted.
 Although try to avoid painting raw wood or rusty metal with latex paint as oil-based paint is better.
 Furthermore, water-based paints have low odour levels and are mould and mildew resistant.

 Paintbrushes can be cleaned with water.

 Needs a coverage of primer first before use.

 Sensitive to temperature changes more than oil-based paints.